Maiyama

 Maiyama is a Local Government Area in Kebbi State, Nigeria.
-Its headquarters are in the town of andarai.
+Its headquarters are in the town of Maiyama.

 It has an area of 1,028 km^{2} and a population of 175,686 at the 2006 census.

 The postal code of the area is 863.

+Climate

+The average annual temperature in Maiyama, Nigeria, which is 1.76% higher than the national average, is 31.22°C, which is characteristic of a tropical wet and dry climate.

+Because of the growing effects of climate change, Maiyama is seeing an increase in weather variation, including heat waves.